Office of International Affairs (OIA)

 If you are receiving funding from Jefferson, you must bring your Social Security card to OIA as soon as you receive it.
 Social Security applications will be provided during your check-in.

 If you decide to apply for a driver's license or state photo ID, you will need a letter from our office.
 Please e-mail or come to OIA about one week before applying at the Pennsylvania Department of Transportation.
-In addition to other documents, you will need a social security card or social security rejection letter.
+You will need a social security card or social security rejection letter and your immigration documents.

 You are only permitted to do the activity that is indicated on your DS-2019.
 If you are interested in accepting any other kind of work during your stay, please visit OIA for counsel before you receive payment or provide services.
 Do not accept unauthorized employment.